Every company, organization, and individual has a story to tell.

 Why am I creating this website?

-Sounds like a really dumb question to be asking, but it is the most important question to be asked.
-Is this website for personal use or for business use?
-If it is business use, is it for sales?
+It sounds like a dumb question to be asking, but it is the most important question.
+Is this website for personal use or business use?
+If it is for business use, is it for sales?
 Is it for informational purposes?
 How much of my effort is going to be Internet versus traditional channels?
-Within seconds, I have already brainstormed plenty of questions to be asked.
+Within seconds, I had already brainstormed plenty of questions to be asked.

-These questions, once answered, are going to provide 3 distinct criteria in the search for a good theme.
+Once answered, these questions will provide 3 distinct criteria in searching for a good theme.

 Which provided plugins are necessary

-If I am business trying to sell a product, I am going to necessitate widgets to either link to other storefronts or perhaps even a built-in storefront (eCommerce).
-This will allow a user to buy my product right as they see it, or at least one-click over.
+If I am a business trying to sell a product, I will necessitate widgets to link to storefronts or perhaps even a built-in storefront (eCommerce).
+This will allow users to buy my product right as they see it, or at least one click over.

 Which page layout to look for

-Within a new theme also comes a variety of page layouts that change the way a page physically looks and is accessed by the end-user.
+Within a new theme also comes various page layouts that change how a page looks and is accessed by the end user.

 Think about your favorite websites and how you enjoy the interface.
-Why is that website so appealing on every click?
-Some websites have a distinct flow with the way material is displayed that invites a newcomer.
+Why is that website so appealing with every click?
+Some websites have a distinct flow with how the material is displayed that invites a newcomer.
 Others just throw as many calls-to-action and articles as humanly possible with the hope of landing a few hits.
 Don’t be that guy!

 By default, a good theme would have ample space at the top for a stunning header, customization for one to multiple sidebars, and a footer at the bottom of a page for contact information and housekeeping.
 This may not work for every need, but it is a generally accepted “good” theme.